 Delong referenced City Administrator Ben Martig’s City Council Summary Report.
 According to the report, Sue Garwood of the Rice County Historical Society “indicated that there were no Ojibwe in the Northfield area, and as for the Dakota, they never used the Northfield area for long-term living.”

-At press time, the Lower Sioux Indian Community has not responded to the Manitou Messenger’s request for comment.
+The Lower Sioux Indian Community has not responded to the Manitou Messenger’s request for comment.

 During the vote, Delong asked the City Clerk to mark him as present but “not voting.”